 The strategy has been used in a few experimental forests: at the Sagehen Creek Field Station near Truckee, Calif., as well as the American River Ranger District of the Tahoe National Forest.

 The method allows firefighters to actually protect critical areas, Conway said.
 (If the fire burns too hot, firefighters can do very little to contain it.)

-The plan is to expand the method across the entire Sierra Nevada to reduce the frequency of catastrophic fires such as the Rim Fire.
+The plan is to expand the method across the entire Sierra Nevada in order to reduce the frequency of catastrophic fires like the Rim Fire.

 The researchers may already have a chance to see how their approach has worked: A fire is burning in the treated area of the American River Ranger District.

 Once the fire dies out, the team will have a rare chance to see how the new technique worked in action, Conway said.

 Follow Tia Ghose on Twitter and.
 Follow LiveScience, &.
 Original article on .